simsong/bulk_extractor/tests/README.md

 utf8-examples.rtf

-Map each scanner to associated feature files and test files
+<h3>Map each scanner to associated feature files and test files</h3>

 Note: This needs to be corrected and updated still.